Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 - How long does this run for?

 In my tests for a whole eDNA dataset with a few thousand ASVs, about 2 minutes.
+Subsequent runs will be faster as it won't download Fishbase and NCBI data a second time.

 - I have weird taxonomic sub-levels that I am interested in, why are they dropped?